The Code (EP): Commercial performance

 As of 2022, the EP had sold over 170,000 units in South Korea.
 It also peaked at number one on the weekly Gaon Album Chart.

 "Dramarama" debuted at number seven on the Billboard World Digital Song Sales chart upon its release while the song "From Zero" debuted at number one in 2020.
-"Dramarama"'s music show win on The Show on November 17 marked the group's first-ever weekly music show win.
+It had marked the group's first-ever weekly music show win, achieving it on The Show.